There is so much to consider when it comes to taking care of your home.

-Are your heating are a little higher than they were last year?
+Are your heating are a little more than you remember them being?
 That may be a sign that some part of your heater is weakening.
-Most companies can give you a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in deciding if your heating unit is in need of replacing.
-Older heating systems can be very inefficient, while newer technologies are much more efficient at heating your home.
+Most companies can provide a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in determining if your heating unit is in need of replacing.
+Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
 Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

-Heating units were never designed to last until the end of time.
+Heating equipment were never designed to last until the end of time.
 Advanced, more efficient systems are coming out all the time.
 But how long should your system last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old heating systems operate at an efficiency of just 65% or poorer!
-A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your bank account.
+But keep in mind many old furnaces operate at an efficiency of just 65% or poorer!
+A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your wallet.

 4. Excessive Noise

-If you need to raise your voice to talk because your heating unit is too loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.
+If you are having to raise your voice to talk because your heating unit is too loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, shaking, clanking, or banging could be signs of a mechanical issue.
+Other noises like squealing, shaking, bumping, or banging could be signs of a mechanical problem.
 It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.